polkadot-fellows/RFCs/text/0145-remove-unnecessary-allocator-usage.md

 * `ext_hashing_twox_128`
 * `ext_hashing_twox_256`

 The functions used to return a host-allocated buffer containing the hash.
-They are changed to accept a runtime-allocated buffer of a known size (depedent on the hash type) and to return no value, as the operation cannot fail.
+They are changed to accept a runtime-allocated buffer of a known size (dependent on the hash type) and to return no value, as the operation cannot fail.

 ##### New prototypes